octo-technology/OpenTezos/docs/dapp/front.md

 Just like the opening of a raffle, we need to add a button component, that makes that contract call when clicked.
 As we will need to interact with a contract, on a tezos network, we will use the `useTezos` hook and the `RAFFLE_ADDRESS` variable as an effect.

 The logic of calling the `buyTicket` entrypoint will be written into a React callback.
-The ticket cost is one XTZ.
+The ticket cost is one Tez.

 Note that `buyTicket` expects `unit`.
 It does not mean that he should not be passed any argument: it expects a `"unit"` string